robsware/robsware.github.io/_posts/2025-07-07-aiunemployment.md

 layout: post
 title: "The Great AI Unemployment Wave: A Decade of Disruption"
 description: A year by year overview at AI and employment
-tags: ai, unemployment, economics, future, predictions
+tags: ai unemployment economics future predictions
 ---

 <style>